UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities

 Lecturer in Theology and Religious Studies

-I teach Christian theology and history for the University's undergraduate and master’s level programs in Theology and Religious Studies.
+I teach Christian history and thought for the University's undergraduate and master’s level programs in Theology and Religious Studies.
 I am Programme Director for a number of the University's Postgraduate Taught programmes.
 I also manage the University’s partnerships with affiliated institutions, Newbold College in London, and St Padarn’s College in Cardiff.

-I am originally from the United States, but I have lived in Scotland for the last seven years.
+I am originally from the United States but lived in Scotland for seven years before moving to West Wales in 2018.
 I received my PhD in Christian Theology at the University of St Andrews where I studied under the supervision of the late Prof John Webster.
-Upon completion of my degree, I served for several terms as a Teaching Fellow in Theology at St Mary's College.
+Upon completion of my degree, I served for several terms as a Teaching Fellow in Theology at St Andrews.
 I joined the faculty in Lampeter in 2018.
 Prior to moving to the UK, I served as a Christian minister outside of Chicago.

 - Society for the Study of Theology